geudde/attic-chest/pages/03.season-2/12.meeting-24/12.roscius/docs.md

 Thou Man of Erudition, eloquence, and riches
 At whose frown many tremble,
 Why may’st not thou too have a pair of black plush breeches
-And I said to the tailor, Ho!
+And I said to the tailor, “Ho!
 Perhaps, Sir, you do not know
 &emsp;Who I am;
 Of Kemble, Mister Kemble, have you heard?